On intertwined polynomials: Introduction

 From an algebraic perspective, the description of invariant—and more generally, periodic—curves for endomorphisms \eqref{end} reduces to a system of polynomial semiconjugacies involving iterates of $A_1$ and $A_2$.
 In \cite{ms}, this system was analyzed using Ritt's theory of polynomial decompositions \cite{r1}.
 An alternative approach, combining Ritt's theory with results from \cite{p1}, was proposed in \cite{pj}.
 In a sense, this approach is less technical and also allows one, to some extent, to complete the results of \cite{ms}.
 Nevertheless, the approaches of both \cite{ms} and \cite{pj} do not extend to the case where $A_1$ and $A_2$ are arbitrary rational functions.
-In this setting, the classification of invariant and periodic curves for endomorphisms \eqref{end} was obtained in \cite{ic}, based on a characterization of semiconjugacies between rational functions provided in a series of papers \cite{semi}, \cite{dyna}, \cite{rec}, \cite{lattes}, \cite{fin}.
+In this setting, a description of invariant and periodic curves for endomorphisms \eqref{end} was obtained in \cite{ic}, based on a characterization of semiconjugacies between rational functions provided in a series of papers \cite{semi}, \cite{dyna}, \cite{rec}, \cite{lattes}, \cite{fin}.

-Roughly speaking, the goal of this paper remains the study of periodic curves for polynomial endomorphisms \eqref{end}, but from a slightly more general perspective.
+The goal of this paper remains the study of periodic curves for polynomial endomorphisms \eqref{end}, but from a more general perspective.
 Here, we fix a polynomial $A_1$ and aim to describe all polynomials $A_2$ such that, for some {\it iterates} of $A_1$ and $A_2$, the corresponding endomorphism \eqref{end} admits an irreducible periodic curve.
 More precisely, we say that polynomials $A_1$ and $A_2$ of degree at least two are \emph{intertwined} if the endomorphism \eqref{end} admits an irreducible periodic curve that is neither a vertical nor a horizontal line.
-We denote by $\mathrm{Inter}(A_1)$ the set of all polynomials $A_2$ such that some iterate of $A_2$ is intertwined with some iterate of $A_1$.
-For a polynomial $A$, we denote by $J(A)$ its Julia set, and by $\Sigma(A)$ the group of symmetries of $J(A)$, that is, the group of affine transformations $\mu=az+b$ such that $\mu(J(A))=J(A)$.
+Given a polynomial $A$, we denote by $\mathrm{Inter}(A)$ the collection of all polynomials $B$ for which there exist $k, l \ge 1$ such that $A^{\circ k}$ and $B^{\circ l}$ are intertwined.
+We denote by $J(A)$ the Julia set of $A$, and by $\Sigma(A)$ the symmetry group of $J(A)$, consisting of all affine transformations $\mu = az + b$ that leave $J(A)$ invariant.
+Note that the group $\Sigma(A)$ is finite unless $A$ is conjugate to a power.

 In the above notation, our main result is the following statement, conjectured by Favre and Gauthier \cite[p.~88]{favg}.